-When dealing with grief you should use every tool in your toolbox.
+When dealing with grief, you should use every tool in your toolbox.
 You probably already rely on your tools of rational and emotional intellect to learn about yourself and your experiences; but what other instruments do you have to help heal?
-Writing, supporting, reading, watching, listening, meditation, humor, advocacy, art – do any of these jive with you?
+Writing, supporting, reading, watching, listening, meditation, humor, advocacy, art, etc. Do any of these jive with you?

-All tools are good, but if you have any creative leanings or desires I urge you to indulge them in your dealings with grief.
+All tools are good, but if you have any creative leanings or desires, I urge you to indulge them in your dealings with grief.
 Not only does creative expression have the capacity to connect and communicate, but research has suggested it also increases engagement, catharsis, distraction, positive emotions and meaning-making.
-So, if your skills include drawing, painting, sculpting, or writing prose then by Jove!
-I hope you're already using the talents bestowed on you.
+So, if your skills include drawing, painting, sculpting, or writing prose, then I hope you're already using the talents bestowed on you.
 The rest of us will be over here drawing stick figures.

-be ugly not be beautiful (because ultimately results don't matter).
-Whether your final product is abstract, literal, or stick figure-y; we believe there is healing power in mere contemplation and creation of a work of art.
+be ugly not be beautiful.
+Ultimately, results don't matter.
+Whether your final product is abstract, literal, or stick figure-y, we believe there is healing power in mere contemplation and creation of a work of art.

 Specifically, we like using photography to deal with grief because it's versatile, accessible, and easy to use.
 Most of you have practice with photography and most of you have access to a camera.
 We've previously blogged about the many ways you can use photography to deal with grief and today we want to expand even further by talking about photographing emotion and mood.

 We dedicated a whole post to using self-portraits to express emotion because the self-portrait is the most obvious way to photograph your feelings.
-Unfortunately it's also challenging and apt to make you feel vulnerable, although I count finding the courage to be vulnerable as a positive.
-Just remember, you don't have to show anyone your photos if your embarrassed with the outcome.
-Taking the portrait is healing in and of itself and you never know what you'll discover in the process.
+Unfortunately, it's also challenging and apt to make you feel vulnerable (although I do count finding the courage to be vulnerable as a positive!).
+Just remember: You don't have to show anyone your photos if you're embarrassed with the outcome.
+Taking the portrait is healing in and of itself, and you never know what you'll discover in the process.